vogelito/glacierprotocol/_docs/overview.md

 prevents a single entity from ever having unilateral access to funds.
 Glacier is meant for personal storage of Bitcoin where a single individual can always access funds unilaterally.
+* **HD wallets for Bitcoin, Bitcoin Cash and Litecoin**: CryptoGlacier increases privacy by utilizing HD wallets instead of reusing addresses as the original Glacier Protocol does.

 ### Self-Managed Storage vs. Managed by a third party